mnubo/dbevolv/README.md

                /0002/
                /0003/

-The `db.conf` should contain which database the schema is for.
-See "Supported databases" for valid values.
-You must also specify a logical name.
-Finally, specify all the host/port/username/password for all the environment.
-Example:
+The `db.conf` should contain the description of the database schema.
+You must also specify the connection strings for all the environments.
+For example:

     database_kind = cassandra
     schema_name = reverse_geo
+    create_database_statement = "CREATE KEYSPACE @@DATABASE_NAME@@ WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 }"

     workstation {
       host = "localhost"